 Note: The social insurance system consists of a flat-rate benefit under the national pension program (NP) and an earnings-related benefit under the employees' pension insurance program (EPI).
-Employers with more than 1,000 employees may contract out a portion of the EPI if they provide more generous benefits.

-National pension program: Residents aged 20 to 59; voluntary coverage for residents aged 60 to 64 and for Japanese citizens residing abroad (aged 20 to 64; to age 69 in special cases).
+National pension program: Residents of Japan aged 20 to 59; voluntary coverage for residents aged 60 to 64 (to age 69 in special cases) and for Japanese citizens aged 20 to 64 (to age 69 in special cases) residing abroad.